brandur/org/drafts/small-data.md

+---
+hook: Because everyone thinks that they're Google.
+location: San Francisco
+published_at: 2016-04-22 21:41:42.000000000 Z
+title: In Defense of Small Data
+---

 About a year ago at Heroku, we saw that our main database was approaching the 1 TB horizon.
 Postgres doesn't have any hard limits around how much data it can handle, but tables beyond a certain size do start to become slow and unwieldy